Rockstar Games: The History of the Studio That Changed Gaming Forever

 - San Andreas (2004): three cities, a massive territory, CJ and West Coast culture.
 The most ambitious game on the PS2.

-In three years, Rockstar releases three masterpieces.
-Three games that still rank among the greatest ever made.
-That level of output is almost absurd.
+In three years, Rockstar released three games that still rank among the greatest ever made.
+That level of output, at that quality, is almost absurd.

 2008-2013: Maturity and the Turning Point